NamDoraemon/django-celery-beat-example/README.md

 >>> PeriodicTasks.changed(task)
 ```

-Of course, it does not work either.
+Of course, the above does not work either.

 ### Delete
 This reflects correctly :) -> No result.
 No fired in `celerybeat`.